TMMax: High-performance modeling of multilayer thin-film structures using transfer matrix method with JAX: Statemement of need

 \section{Statemement of need}

-Transfer Matrix Method (TMM) is a technique used to model multilayer optical thin-films, where the path of light incident on the film is determined using Snell’s law, and the transmittance and reflectance coefficients at interfaces between different materials are calculated using the Fresnel equations.
+The Transfer Matrix Method (TMM) models multilayer optical thin films by applying Snell’s law for light propagation and Fresnel equations to compute interface transmittance and reflectance.

-In TMM, the optical behavior of a multilayer structure composed of dielectric materials is obtained by computing the system matrix $\mathbf{M}$, as shown in Equation~\eqref{eq:total_matrix}.
-This matrix calculation, commonly referred to as the Abeles TMM \cite{refId0}, results from the successive multiplication of the transfer matrices of each layer and interface \cite{katsidis2002general} as expressed in Equation~\eqref{eq:Mi_matrix}.
-Each layer is represented as $\mathbf{M}_i = \mathbf{I}_i \mathbf{P}_i$, where $\mathbf{I}_i$ denotes the interface matrix and $\mathbf{P}_i$ represents the propagation matrix that describes the light propagation through the $i$th layer.
-The interface matrix $\mathbf{I}_i$ contains terms that depend on the reflection and transmission coefficients at the boundary between the $i$th and $(i+1)$th layers.
+In TMM, the optical behavior of an N-layer multilayer structure composed of dielectric materials is obtained by computing the system matrix $\mathbf{M}$, as shown in Equation~\eqref{eq:total_matrix}.
+This matrix calculation, commonly referred to as the Abeles TMM \cite{refId0}, results from the successive multiplication of the transfer matrices of each layer ($\mathbf{M}_i$) \cite{katsidis2002general}.